opentable/slate/source/index.md

 Member | Description
 --------- | -----------
-rid | The rid that this reservation is assigned to ?href | The href that can be used to retrieve the reservation details from OpenTable lock_id | **Optional.** The id of the inventory lock acquired for this reservation. confirmation_number | Confirmation number for the reservation. lock_id | lock id for the reservation
+rid | The rid that this reservation is assigned to lock_id | **Optional.** The id of the inventory lock acquired for this reservation. confirmation_number | Confirmation number for the reservation. lock_id | lock id for the reservation